cjom/Qualcommax_NSS_Builder/README.md

 Additionally, the `uci` commands in the "Quality-of-Life Enhancements" section are used to fine-tune the wireless and network settings for improved performance and functionality.
 Refer to the [999-QOL_config](https://github.com/JuliusBairaktaris/Qualcommax_NSS_Builder/blob/main/files/etc/uci-defaults/999-QOL_config) for the specific configuration.

+This fork removes banIP, MESH support and adds the following packages:
+- **Wireguard VPN**
+- **Policy-Based Routing**
+- **AdBlock Fast**
+- **SQM**

+Additionally, the `uci` commands in the "Quality-of-Life Enhancements" section are used to fine-tune the wireless and network settings for improved performance and functionality.
+Refer to the [999-QOL_config](files/etc/uci-defaults/999-QOL_config) for the specific configuration.

 ## SSH Hardening

 To enhance the security of SSH connections, the project includes a hardened SSH configuration.
 The configuration is derived from recommendations by [SSH-Audit](https://github.com/jtesta/ssh-audit) and the [BSI](https://www.bsi.bund.de/), it specifies strong key exchange algorithms, ciphers, message authentication codes (MACs), host key algorithms, and public key algorithms.
 This ensures that only secure and up-to-date algorithms are used for SSH communication.